everypinio/hardpy/docs/features/features.md

 The user can stop the tests during execution from the operator panel by clicking on the **Stop** button.
 It is possible to stop tests from the console by sending an interrupt, e.g. “Ctrl-C” in Linux.

-## Storing tests result in database
+## Storing test result in database

 **HardPy** does not allow you to run tests without a running **CouchDB** database.
 This is a NoSQL database that ensures that the results of the current test run are committed,